We share what we learn across the whole of the healthcare system for the benefit of everyone who is cared for by it and works in it.

 Safety issues for potential investigations can be shared by individuals, groups or organisations.
 The decision to start an investigation could relate to a single event, a series of events or an issue discovered through current, ongoing investigations.

-All of our cases are logged and stored on database and become part of a process of review to help identify themes and patterns of safety issues over time.
+All of our cases are logged and stored in a database and become part of a process of review to help identify themes and patterns of safety issues over time.

 Learning not blaming